30 day money-back guarantee.

-ProtonVPN allows for P2P sharing on all of their servers and does not carry logs of your activity.
+ProtonVPN allows for P2P sharing on specifically marked Basic and Plus servers in the Netherlands, Singapore, Sweden, Iceland, and Switzerland and does not carry logs of your activity.

-So, if you decide to download anything illegally and your government request logs from Proton, they will simply not have anything to give them.
+So, if you decide to download anything illegally from a torrent site and your government requests logs from Proton, they will simply not have anything to give them.

 ProtonVPN – Free version

 Proton offers a free limited version of their VPN service.
 This has historically been VPNetic’s #1 choice of free VPN.

 You get access to 3 countries: USA, Japan & The Netherlands with no logs being carried, 100% free of charge.